Mashco Piro: History

-In September 2007, a group of ecologists filmed about 20 members of the Nomole tribe from a helicopter flying above the Alto Purús national park.
+In September 2007, a group of ecologists filmed about 20 members of the Mashco Piro tribe from a helicopter flying above the Alto Purús national park.
 The group had established camp on the banks of the Las Piedras river near the Peruvian and Brazilian border.
 Scientists believe that the tribe prefers to construct palm-leaf huts on riverbanks during the dry season for fishing.
 During the wet season, they retreat to the rain forest.
 Similar huts were spotted in the 1980s.

-In October 2011, the Peru Ministry of Environment released a video of a few Nomole, taken by some travelers.
+In October 2011, the Peru Ministry of Environment released a video of a few Mashco Piro, taken by some travelers.
 Gabriella Galli, an Italian visitor to the park, also captured a photograph of the tribe members.

 In 2012, Survival International released some new photographs of the tribe members.
-The archaeologist Diego Cortijo of the Spanish Geographical Society claimed to have captured photographs of a Nomole family from the Manú National Park, while on an expedition along the Madre de Dios River in search of petroglyphs.
+The archaeologist Diego Cortijo of the Spanish Geographical Society claimed to have captured photographs of a Mashco Piro family from the Manú National Park, while on an expedition along the Madre de Dios River in search of petroglyphs.
 However, this claim to the photograph was subsequently disputed by Jean-Paul Van Belle, who claimed to have taken these pictures three weeks earlier.
-His local guide Nicolas "Shaco" Flores, who was found dead six days later with a bamboo-tipped arrow stuck in his heart, is believed to have been killed by members of the Nomole tribe.
+His local guide Nicolas "Shaco" Flores, who was found dead six days later with a bamboo-tipped arrow stuck in his chest, is believed to have been killed by members of the Mashco Piro tribe.

-In August 2013, the BBC reported that a group of Nomole people had been seen apparently asking neighboring villagers for food.
-The Peruvian government has banned contact with the Nomole for fear that they might be infected by strangers with diseases to which the Nomole have not built up immunity.
+In August 2013, the BBC reported that a group of Mashco Piro people had been seen apparently asking neighboring villagers for food.
+The Peruvian government has banned contact with the Mashco Piro for fear that they might be infected by strangers with diseases to which the Mashco Piro have not built up immunity.

-The Nomole-Piro language is similar to the Yine language, and members of nearby Yine communities are able to communicate with the Nomole.
-Yine villages will often plant an extra garden near the edges of the forest, intended to be used by Nomole.
+The Mashco Piro language is similar to the Yine language, and members of nearby Yine communities are able to communicate with the Mashco Piro.
+Yine villages will often plant an extra garden near the edges of the forest, intended to be used by Mashco Piro.

-In July 2024, video and images of dozens of uncontacted Nomole people, on the banks of a river a few kilometers from a series of logging concessions, were published by Survival International.
-In September 2024, at least two loggers were killed by a group of uncontacted Nomole.
+In July 2024, video and images of dozens of uncontacted Mashco Piro people, on the banks of a river a few kilometers from a series of logging concessions, were published by Survival International.
+In September 2024, at least two loggers were killed by a group of uncontacted Mashco Piro.